 Utilizing the results

 25. WETVAT has been designed to be used for both Wetlands of International Importance and other wetlands.
-The results can be utilized for a range of purposes including inter alia investigating actual or potential threat scenarios of projects or developments which may impact on a wetland site; for informing the prioritization of resource allocation for intervention to mitigate threats; to inform management planning activities within site management plans; or to highlight knowledge gaps and to prioritize resourcing towards understanding and addressing the most significant threats.
+The results can be utilized for a range of purposes including inter alia investigating actual or potential threat scenarios of projects or developments which may impact on a wetland site; for [identifying financing needs] [informing the prioritization of resource allocation for intervention] to mitigate threats; to inform management planning activities within site management plans; or to highlight knowledge gaps and to [prioritize resourcing] [identify finance needs] towards understanding and addressing the most significant threats.

 Figure 1.
 Worksheet 1: Start page